CesarGarza55/OpenLauncher/README.md

 ## Features

+- **Microsoft Account Login**: Now supports logging in with an official Microsoft account.
 - **Custom Interface**: Utilizes PyQt5 for a modern and customizable look.
 - **Minecraft Compatibility**: Manages Minecraft versions using the minecraft_launcher_lib library.
 - **Open Source**: Easily extendable and modifiable by the community.